itbj/ASA-TE-Monitoring/README.md

 cd /opt/telegraf
 ```

-And clone this repo into the folder and create a python virtual environment.
+Next we're going clone this repo into the folder and create a python virtual environment.
 A Virtual Environment acts as an isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
 It is strongly recommended that you use this as it creates an isolated environment for our exercise which has its own dependencies, regardless of what other packages are installed on the system.

 ```bash
 git clone https://github.com/sttrayno/ASA-TE-Monitoring.git